pymal-developers/pymal/tests/README.markdown

     Please don't add anything else like pytest and his friends.
 If it is really needed ask.
  * Recommended to install nose2 (we have a config for it in the main folder and its really easy).
     With pip `pip install nose2`.
+    Together with it, install the the plugin nose2-cov - `pip install nose2-cov`.
- * Ofcorse you can use the native python unittest with `python -m unittest`.
+ * Of course you can use the native python unittest with `python -m unittest`.

 Usage
 =====